-The Dashain commemorates a great victory of the gods over the wicked demons.
-One of the victory stories told is the Ramayan, where the lord Ram after a big struggle slaughtered Ravana, the fiendish king of demons.
-It is said that Lord Ram was successful in the battle only when goddess Durga was evoked.
+Festival Dussehra commemorates a great victory of the gods over the wick demons.
+One of the victory stories told is the Ramayan, where the lord Ram after a big struggle slaughter Ravana, the fiendish king of demons.
+It is said that Lord Ram was successful in the battle only when the goddess Durga was evoked.

-The main celebration glorifies the triumph of good over evil and is symbolized by goddess Durga slaying the terrible demon Mahisasur, who terrorized the earth in the guise of a brutal water buffalo.
+The main celebration glorifies the triumph of good over evil and is represents goddess Durga slaying the terrible demon Mahisasur, who terrorize the earth in the guise of a brutal water buffalo.

-The first nine days signify the nine days of ferrous battle between goddess Durga and the demon Mahisasur.
+Furthermore, the first nine days signify the nine days of ferrous battle between goddess Durga and the demon Mahisasur.
 The tenth day is the day when Mahisasur was slain and the last five days symbolize the celebration of the victory with the blessing of the goddess.
-Dashain is celebrated with great rejoice, and goddess Durga is worshiped throughout the kingdom as the divine mother goddess.
+Dashain festival celebrates with great rejoice, and goddess Durga is worship throughout the kingdom as the divine mother goddess.

-In preparation for Dashain every home is cleansed and beautifully decorated, painted as an invitation to the mother goddess, so that she may visit and bless the house with good fortune.
-During this time the reunion of distant and nearby relatives occur in every household.
+In preparation for Dashain, every home is clean and paint beautifully decorates to invite to the mother goddess, so that she may visit and bless the house with good fortune.
+During this time the reunion of distant and relatives occurs in every household.

-The market is filled with shoppers seeking new clothing, gifts, luxuries and enormous supplies of temple offering for the gods, as well as foodstuffs for the family feasting.
+The market are busy with shoppers seeking new clothing, gifts, luxuries and enormous supplies of temple offering for the gods, as well as foodstuffs for the family feasting.

-Thousands of sheep, goats, ducks, chicken and water buffalo are prepared for the great slaughter.
-All types of organizations are closed for ten to fifteen days.
+Thousands of sheep, goats, ducks, chicken and water buffalo prepare for the great slaughter.
+Government organizations and some of the private companies are close for 10 – 15 days.
 Laborers are almost impossible to find; from the poor to the rich, all enjoy the festive mood.
 Anywhere you go the aroma of ‘Vijaya Dashami’ is found.
-The first nine days of Dashain are called Nawa Ratri when tantric rites are conducted.
-In Nepal, the life force is embodied in the divine energy and power of the female, depicted as goddess Durga in her many forms.
+The ninth day of Dashain recognizes as a Nawa Ratri when tantric rites conduct.
+In Nepal, the life force embodies in the divine energy and power of the female depicts as goddess Durga in her many forms.

-All goddess who emanated from goddess Durga are known as devis, each with different aspects and powers.
-In most mother goddess temples the deity is represented simply as a sacred Kalash, carved water jug or multiple handed goddesses holding murderous weapons.
-During these nine days, people pay their homage to the goddess.
-If she is properly worshiped and pleased good fortunes are on the way and if angered through neglect then misfortunes are around the corner.
+All goddess who emanates from goddess Durga are known as devis, each with different aspects and powers.
+In most mother goddess temples the deity simply represents as a holy Kalash, carve water jug or multiple hands goddesses holding murderous weapons.
+In those nine days, people pay their homage to the goddess.
+If she properly worships and pleases good fortunes are on the way and if anger through neglect then misfortunes are around the corner.
 A mother goddess is the source of life and everything.

-The first day of Dashain is called Ghatasthapana, which literally means pot establishing.
-On this day the Kalash, (holy water vessel) symbolizing goddess Durga often with her image embossed on the side is placed in the prayer room.
+The first day of Dashain is call Ghatasthapana, which literally means pot establishing.
+On this day the Kalash, (holy water vessel) symbolizing goddess Durga often with her image embossing on the side is place in the prayer room.

-The Kalash is filled with holy water and covered with cow dung on to which seeds are sown.
+The Kalash fill with holy water and cover with cow dung on to which seeds are sown.
 A small rectangular sand block is made and the Kalash is put in the center.
-The surrounding bed of sand is also seeded with grains.
-The ghatasthapana ritual is performed at a certain auspicious moment determined by the astrologers.
+There are sand around the bed, seeded with grains.
+The ghatasthapana ritual performs at a certain auspicious moment from the astrologers determine.
 At that particular moment, the priest intones a welcome, requesting goddess Durga to bless the vessel with her presence.

-In fulpati, the royal kalash filled with holy water, banana stalks, jamara, and sugar cane tied with red cloth is carried by Brahmans on a decorated palanquin under a gold-tipped and embroidered umbrella.
+In fulpati, the royal Kalash fill with holy water, banana stalks, jamara, and sugar cane tie with a red cloth carries from Brahmans in a decorates palanquin under a gold-tipp and embroider umbrella.
 The government officials also join the fulpati parade.
 With this, the Dashain feasting starts.

-The eighth day is called the Maha Asthami.
+The eighth day mark the Maha Ashtami.
 The fervor of worship and sacrifice to Durga and Kali increases.
 On this day many orthodox Hindus will be fasting.
 Sacrifices are held in almost every house throughout the day.
-The night of the eighth day is called ‘Kal Ratri’, the dark night.
-Hundreds of goats, sheep and buffaloes are sacrificed at the mother goddess temples.
+The night of the eighth day is ‘Kal Ratri’, the dark night.
+Hundreds of goats, sheep, and buffaloes sacrifice at the mother goddess temples.
 The sacrifice continues till dawn.
-While the puja is being carried out great feasts are held in the homes of common people where a large amount of meat are consumed.
+While the puja is carrying out great feasts are held in the homes of common people where a large amount of meat consumes.

 What to do in ninth day in Nawami?

-On 9th day, Temples of mother goddess are filled with people from dawn till dusk.
-Animals mostly black buffaloes are slaughtered to honor Durga the goddess of victory and might and to seek her blessing.
-Military bands play war tunes, guns boom and officers with beautifully decorated medals in full uniform stand there.
-When the function ends the courtyard is filled ankle deep with blood.
+On 9th day, Temples of mother goddess fill with people from dawn till dusk.
+Animals mostly black buffaloes slaughter to honor Durga the goddess of victory and might and to seek her blessing.
+Military bands play war tunes, guns boom and officers with beautifully decorates medals in full uniform stand there.
+When the function ends the courtyard is fill ankle deep with blood.

-On this very day the god Vishwa Karma, the God of creation is also worshiped.
-All factories, vehicles, any machinery instruments and anything from which we make a living are worshiped.
+On this very day the god Vishwa Karma, the God of creation also worships.
+All factories, vehicles, any machinery instruments and anything from which we make a living are worship.
 We also give sacrifices to all moving machinery like cars, airplanes, trucks etc. to get the blessing from goddess Durga for protection for vehicles and their occupants against accidents during the year.
 The entire day is colorful.

-The tenth day is the Dashami: On this day we take tika and jamara from our elders and receive their blessing.
-We visit our elders in their home and get tika from them while our younger ones come to our home to receive blessing from us.
-The importance of Dasain also lies in the fact that on this day family members from far off and distant relatives come for a visit as well as to receive tika from the head of the family.
-This function continues for four days.
+The tenth day is the Vijaya Dashami.
+On this day we take tika and jamara from our elders and receive their blessing.
+We visit our elders in their homes and get tika from them while our younger ones come to our home to receive blessings from us.
+The importance of Dasain also lies in the fact that on this day family members from far off and distant relatives come for a visit to take tika.
+The head of the family member offers tika to everyone.
+This function continues for four days up to Purnima.

-After four days of rushing around and meeting your relatives, Dashain ends on the full moon day, the fifteenth day.
+4 days of rushing around and meeting your relatives, Dashain ends on the full moon day, the fifteenth day.
 In the last day people stay at home and rest.
-The full moon day is also called ‘Kojagrata’ meaning ‘who is awake’.
-The Hindu goddess of wealth Laxmi is worshipped.
-On this day the goddess Laxmi is given an invitation to visit each and everyone.
+The full moon day – ‘Kojagrata’ meaning ‘who is awake’.
+The Hindu goddess of wealth Laxmi is worship.
+Furthermore, On this day the goddess Laxmi is given an invitation to visit each and everyone.

-After Dashain everyone settles back to normal.
-After receiving the blessing of goddess Durga, people are ready to work and acquire virtue, power and wealth.
-Dashain thus is not only the longest festival but also the most anticipated one among all the festivals of Nepal …..
-(Text source from the Internet).
-Note that if you are travelers who would like to make a special tour package in Nepal during this festival time, just let us know.
-Thank you so much and looking forward to serving you.
+After the Dashain festival, everyone settles back to normal.
+After receiving the blessing of the goddess Durga, people are ready to work and acquire virtue, power and wealth.
+Magical Dashain festival thus is not only the longest festival but also a most anticipates one among all the festivals in Nepal.
+(Text and photo source from Google search).
+Follow my blog with Bloglovin